libtcod/python-tcod/README.rst

 ==============
 The latest Windows installer can be found on PyPI: https://pypi.python.org/pypi/tdl

-Or if it's available you can use pip instead by running the command: pip install tdl
+If it's available you can use pip instead by running the command:

+    pip install tdl

-This module can also be manually installed by going into the "setup.py" directory and running the command: python setup.py install
+This module can also be manually installed by going into the "setup.py" directory and running the command:

+    python setup.py install

 Already compiled libtcod libraries are included as part of the package data.
 They won't need to be compiled as part of the installation, but can be replaced with newer versions if necessary.

 =======
  About